kaczla/list-lm/data/readme/utils_links.md

 - [Gibberish Detector](https://github.com/domanchi/gibberish-detector) - Train a model, and detect gibberish strings with it.
 Example gibberish: "ertrjiloifdfyyoiu".
 - [GPT4All](https://github.com/nomic-ai/gpt4all) - gpt4all: a chatbot trained on a massive collection of clean assistant data including code, stories and dialogue.
 - [Guardrails](https://github.com/ShreyaR/guardrails) - Guardrails is an open-source Python package for specifying structure and type, validating and correcting the outputs of large language models (LLMs).
+- [Haystack](https://github.com/deepset-ai/haystack) - Haystack is an end-to-end NLP framework that enables you to build applications powered by LLMs, Transformer models, vector search and more.
 - [hlb-GPT](https://github.com/tysam-code/hlb-gpt) - Minimalistic, fast, and experimentation-friendly researcher's toolbench for GPT-like models in <350 lines of code.
 Reaches <3.8 validation loss on wikitext-103 on a single A100 in just over 3 minutes.
 - [Horovod](https://github.com/horovod/horovod) - Horovod is a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet
 - [incdbscan](https://github.com/DataOmbudsman/incdbscan) - the incremental version of the DBSCAN clustering algorithm